China–Poland relations: Economic relations

 During the 1950s to 1990s, the two countries conducted economic activities using accounts on government agreements.
-The annual trade value nearly US$1 billion in 1986 between the two communist states.
+Their annual trade valued nearly US$1 billion in 1986.

-In the 1990s, agreement on trade payments in convertible foreign exchanges were signed.
-Trade dipped in 1990 from US$0.322 billion to US$0.144 billion in 1991.
-It was until 1992 bilateral trade began to increase again.
+In the 1990s, an agreement on trade payments in convertible foreign exchanges was signed.
+In 1990, trade dipped from US$0.322 billion to US$0.144 billion in 1991.
+Bilateral trade began to increase again in 1992.

-Bilateral trade increased over the successful years.
-By 2001, the trade between the two countries were valued at US$1.242 billion, up 29.5% than in 2000.
+Trade between Poland and China increased significantly over the years.
+By 2001, the trade between the two countries was valued at US$1.242 billion, up 29.5% from 2000.

-China-Polish economic relations revolves around areas such as environmental protection, finance, agricultural technology, copper industry and coal mining.
-This also includes new areas like high technology, clean energy, labour, service and infrastructure.
+The countries' economic relations revolve primarily around environmental protection, finance, agricultural technology, and the copper and coal industries.
+It has also recently started to include high technology, clean energy, labour, services and infrastructure.

-In 2008, Poland's exports to China was around US$1 billion.
-But it imported from China around US$11 billion.
+In 2008, Poland's exports to China totaled approximately US$1 billion, and its imports from China amounted to about US$11 billion.